CharityDynamics/boundless-motion/README.md

 * `event_id` (required) The ID of the event for which you wish to retrieve activity summary data
 * `team_id` (required) The ID of the team for which you wish to retrieve activity summary data
 * `user_id` (required) The ID of the participant for which you wish to retrieve activity summary data
+* `company_id` (required) The ID of the company for which you wish to retrieve activity summary data

 #### Sample Call to Staging for an Event
 `https://load.boundlessfundraising.com/mobiles/{boundlessDB}/getMotionActivitySummary?activity_scope=event&event_id=1234`